ShihaoSW/HyperGraphEmbed/simulation/README.md

   Code to aggregate and evaluate the simulation results for Figures 2 and 3 of the paper.

 - **`coverage_result.R`**
-  Code to reproduce the simulation inference results reported in Figures 4 and 5 of the paper.
+  Code to reproduce the simulation-based inference results reported in Figures 4 and 5 of the paper.

 - **`evaluate_coverage.R`**
-  Code to plot the simulation inference results reported in Figures 4 and 5 of the paper.
+  Code to plot the simulation-based inference results reported in Figures 4 and 5 of the paper.

 - **`functions_limit.R`**
   Utility functions used in the analysis.

+We also report the expected runtimes here.
+For a single run with `m = n = 1500`, the runtime is about 68 seconds; for `m = n = 3000`, it is about 332 seconds.